-At the Center for Advanced Infrastructure and Transaction (CAIT), we have formed the Infrastructure Resilience Program (IRP) to research new ways to accomplish exactly that through our multi-faceted approach to resilience.
-Leveraging Data collection and remote sensing Using our surroundings as a living test bed as well as leveraging diverse, strategic partnerships, CAIT will develop and implement real-world resilience solutions.
+At the Center for Advanced Infrastructure and Transportation (CAIT), we have formed the Infrastructure Resilience Program (IRP) to research new ways to accomplish exactly that through our multi-faceted approach to resilience.
+Leveraging data collection and remote sensing, using our surroundings as a living test bed and engaging diverse, strategic partnerships, CAIT will develop and implement real-world resilience solutions.